Severon96/beatgear/README.md

 - Python 3.12
 - Docker and Docker Compose

-Install those dependencies, using the official docs as guide.
+Install those dependencies, using the official docs for your system as guide.

 The project uses poetry for dependency management.
 If you haven't installed poetry, yet, install it by using the official installer.